malklera/cadetRevenue/README.md

 ## TO DO:

+[x] Change checkFileNames() to checkFileName() the actual implementation, i have listFiles() so i should call it and loop through the return and call checkFileName() on each
+[x] Test checkFileName()
+[x] Make sure a note has content, otherwise the program panic(found out while testing checkFileName())
+[x] On checkFormatNote() if I encounter an empty line, erase it without asking the user [ ] Test all my test cases for checkFormatNote()
+[ ] Ensure data for a specifyc day is unique, i copied the content of abril-4-2024.txt to abril-5-2024.txt to test [ ] Create the DB schema and a initial selection of functions to interface with it, create table, input data, get data out?? think about this one more [ ] Create a function to extract data from correctly formated notes, and put it on the DB
+[ ] Move processed notes to the proceseed/ directory
-[ ] If a procedings gets cut by an accidental new line i will have to manually modify the file
+[ ] Do some calculations for my notes, like getting a net profict daily [ ] Make something for the Show menu, i have to think about what i care about [ ] Check all TODO and NOTE on the project and dealt with them [ ] If a procedings gets cut by an accidental new line i will have to manually modify the file
 ```